Explainer: Why recounts rarely change the results of U.S. elections

 CAN TRUMP GET A RECOUNT?

+Voters in an election district can separately petition their county to recount votes there and the law does not set a threshold for when one should occur.

 Other states like Georgia and Wisconsin allow a losing candidate to force a recount but do not require one.
 Georgia allows candidates to seek a recount if the margin is less than 0.5%; Wisconsin allows one if it is less than 1%.
-As of noon ET on Tuesday, Biden was leading Trump in both states, but the count was close enough that Trump’s campaign would be able to seek a recount.
+In Wisconsin, Biden led by 0.7%.

 Typically, candidates make those requests after a state has certified its final vote tally, which has yet to happen.